 Organisations have many departments, e.g. Sales, Procurements, HR.
 These departments perform specific predefined functions.
-For example, HR undertaking hiring, Procurement deals with supplier and fulfils resource demands.
-There is interrelation among these functions.
+For example, HR undertaking hiring, Procurement deals with suppliers and fulfils resource demands.
+There is an interrelation among these functions.
 But, we often look at them in department silos.

 ERP provides a unified platform to support the entire ecosystem within the organisation.
 The whole organisation use one system to enter data, process information, and receive outputs.
 The ERP acts as a central source for workflows, automation within every department.

-For example: Sales department use ERP to send sales quotes, proposals to the prospect.
-After proposal acceptance, the Operation Manager book resources and material within ERP.
+For example, the Sales department use ERP to send sales quotes, proposals to the prospect.
+After proposal acceptance, the Operation Manager books resources and material within ERP.
 The allocated resources complete the work and report time and material in ERP.
 The Operations Manager finalise the invoice and send to the customer.
-Finance department use ERP to ensures the customer pays the invoice on time.
+The finance department uses ERP to ensures the customer pays the invoice on time.

 You can see that how these departments work seamlessly using one ERP platform.

-In summary, ERP meet your end-to-end functional needs of the entire organisation.
+In summary, ERP meets the end-to-end functional needs of the entire organisation.

 Let us now look at the structure and packaging of ERP software!